ENHANCING QUALITY HEALTHCARE

-- Deploy to provide medical expertise in wartime, humanitarian and peacekeeping missions
+- Deploy to provide medical care in wartime as well as on humanitarian and peacekeeping missions

 - Practice quality patient care, clinical teaching, patient education, research and leadership activities